ldatb/ataides-website/hugo/content/services/cloud-governance.md

 ---
-title: "Cloud Governance & IAM Hardening"
+title: "Cloud Governance & Role Architecture"
 draft: false
 featured: true
 weight: 1
 ---

-Cloud governance isn't bureaucracy — it's infrastructure discipline at scale.
-We assess and strengthen your cloud access model and governance architecture to reduce risk, enhance visibility, and enable sustainable growth.
+Governance is not bureaucracy, it’s institutional discipline for cloud environments.
+Ataides delivers neutral, audit-aligned cloud governance architecture focused on control, clarity, and compliance readiness.
 <!--more-->

-# Objectives
+# Objectives of a Governance & IAM Architecture Review

 The objective of the Cloud Governance & IAM Hardening Review is to: